samuelstevens/personal-website/index.md

 I previously worked on [TicketBay](/projects/ticketbay) with [Salty Software](https://salty.software) and [HealthyAgers](/projects/healthyagers) with [Dr Ruchika Prakash](https://psychology.osu.edu/people/prakash.30).

-I've been lucky to intern at GE Aviation (twice!) in Cincinnati, study abroad in Dresden, Germany, and will be interning at Microsoft in Seattle this summer (2020).
+I've been lucky to intern at GE Aviation (twice!) in Cincinnati and study abroad in Dresden, Germany.
+I will be interning at Microsoft in Seattle this summer (2020).

 # Previous Projects